 Information about the Program

 Questions about the major requirements and the process of declaring the major should be directed to the Art History Coordinator—a rotating faculty position.
 The Coordinator also is glad to help answer your questions about the Art History minor as well as dual degrees.
-For more general questions or information about how to reach the Coordinator, call the department secretary at 860-486-3932.
+For more general questions or information about how to reach the Coordinator, call the Art Office at 860-486-3930.